ASSERT-KTH/humor/README.md

-# humor
+# Software Humor
-An exploration of humor in software engineering
+(Finally!) an exploration of humor in software engineering